TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 The first 10 bits (`0100 1110 11`) already identify a `jmp` instruction.
 The following 6 bits (`111 001`) identify the addressing mode, which in this case is `Absolute Long` or `(xxx).L` (Programmer's Reference Manual, 4-108).
 This instruction shall then be followed by a 4 bytes absolute address.

 With that `move.w`, then, the code writes in memory some Assembly code.
 Techniques like this have been and are used by games and viruses to obfuscate the code, as a static analysis of the binary will not reveal what will be there only at runtime!

+# What's next

+The next article will discuss the reason behind the address `0x4` used for the Exec base address, and then will move on discussing linked lists and how Exec manages system resources using them.

 # Resources